 In the fall semester, the fellows will participate in an informal interdisciplinary seminar consisting of activities to improve research and writing skills and to help them identify appropriate graduate programs.
 In the spring semester, fellows will participate in ongoing research apprenticeships with UTSA faculty mentors in the humanities (7-10 hours per week) and participate in site visits to Texas universities offering Ph.D. humanities programs.
 In the summer, fellows will participate in a 3-week Professionalization Workshop at UTSA that will address research related to Latinos in a Changing World, humanities academic/research careers, academic skills and methodology used in humanities programs, research design, and requirements for Ph.D. programs.
 In the fall of the fellows’ senior year, staff and mentors will assist fellows in applying to at least five graduate humanities programs.

 Fellows who are selected for the training program will receive a total stipend of $4,000 and a small research fund which will be disbursed as they participate in and complete the project activities.
 Mellon Humanities Pathways fellows must complete all program activities and apply for graduate programs to receive the stipend.
-The first cohort of 12 fellows will be selected in November 2016.
+The next cohort of 12 fellows will be selected in September 2018.

 - The fellow is a U.S. citizen or U.S. permanent resident,

 - A junior (completion of between 60 and 90 credit hours),